mroavi/vim-julia-cell/README.md

 Related plugins
 ---------------

-* [tslime\_ipython] - Similar to ipython-cell but with some small differences.
+* [tslime\_ipython] - Similar to julia-cell but with some small differences.
-  For example, tslime\_ipython pastes the whole code that's sent to Julia to the input line, while ipython-cell uses Julia's `%paste -q` command to make the execution less verbose.
+  For example, tslime\_ipython pastes the whole code that's sent to Julia to the input line, while julia-cell uses Julia's `%paste -q` command to make the execution less verbose.
 * [vim-ipython] - Advanced two-way integration between Vim and Julia.
 I never got it to work as I want, i.e., don't show the code that's executed but show